MartinStoller/MartinStoller/README.md

 ### Hi there, i´m Martin 👋
 In 2020 I wrote my first line of code and immediatly fell in love with the world of programming.
 In my freetime I love to play around and learn all about the world of Machine Learning.
 Whenever I finish one of my recreational projects, I like to summarize them in a video and upload it to my small youtube channel.
-Feel free to check it out: https://www.youtube.com/channel/UCq1NfsnK6fKMFnBOQfNLsCw.
+[Feel free to check it out: ](https://www.youtube.com/channel/UCq1NfsnK6fKMFnBOQfNLsCw).

 In December 2021 I landed my first Software Dev job.
 I mostly work with Java Fullstack there on always changing topics.